humphreybc/super-simple-tasks/README.md

 ## Testing on mobile

-The easiest way to test on mobile locally is to start a HTTP server with Python:
+The easiest way to test on mobile locally is to start a server with grunt connect:

-    python -m SimpleHTTPServer
+    grunt connect

 Now visit <youripaddress>:8000/public to see Super Simple Tasks on your phone.